14.5. Principles of classification and finding the correct class for specific items

 All consultancy services relating directly to the management or administration of a commercial undertaking are in class 35.
 Management and administration refer to the way the business is organised or run.
 Thus, consultancy services for management or administration are in class 35 regardless of the specific activities of the business using the consultancy service.
 Technical consultancy services concerning the specific activities of a business may however fall in any of a number of classes, depending on the nature of the activities.

-Consultancy services provided by a member of a profession and which fit the following description from the 11th edition of the WIPO list are classified in class 42: services provided by persons, individually or collectively, in relation to the theoretical and practical aspects of complex fields of activities; such services are provided by members of professions such as chemists, physicists, engineers, computer specialists etc.
+Consultancy services provided by a member of a profession and which fit the following description from the 12th edition of the Nice Classification are classified in class 42: services provided by persons in relation to the theoretical and practical aspects of complex fields of activities, for example, scientific laboratory services, engineering, computer programming, architectural services or interior design.

 Also in class 42 are consultancy services relating to activities analogous to the above activities but perhaps not covered by the concept of “professions” as defined above.
 Such services include most design services, and most research services (market research and business research are an exception and are classified in class 35).
 It is possible that the consultancy services of a single organisation could fall in more than one class; eg. a management consultant might advise on business organisation (class 35) and also on computer software (class 42).